MarkTaylor7/MarkTaylor7/README.md

 - 💻 I am also doing some freelance web development for a local cabinet maker who wants a professional-looking site to showcase his work and promote his services.
 Planned features include a photo gallery, client testimonials, and payment processing.
 This site will be built with React.js.

 ## Who I Am
-- 🚘 My most recent career was in automotive, where I held positions at BMW St. John's as Sales Consultant, Product Specialist, and Assistant Service Manager.
+- 🚘 My most recent career was in automotive, where I held positions at BMW St. John's as Sales Consultant, Product Genius, and Assistant Service Manager.
 - :books: Bachelor of Arts (Psychology) - Memorial University of Newfoundland, 2016
 - :tennis: My interests and hobbies include: long distance running, hiking, tennis, video games, film/TV, reading, hockey, Formula One...and coding!
 - :family: Proud father of two: one human and one pug.